Oatmeal Porridge, Cocoa, and Hazelnut Butter: Healthy Food

 I love the taste of chocolate and I love the taste of hazelnut butter.
 I think the combination of both of these foods is absolutely delicious!
 Cocoa gives chocolate its flavor and contains beneficial antioxidants called flavonoids.
 It's also a good source of minerals.
 Hazelnut butter is rich in healthy monounsaturated fats and other nutrients.
-Cocoa, hazelnut butter and a healthy sweetener make wonderful additions to oatmeal porridge, especially when fruits are added too.
+Cocoa, hazelnut butter and a healthy sweetener make wonderful additions to oatmeal porridge, which is also a nutritious food.

 Cocoa Health Benefits